 Most of the Vagrants and Stragglers are marine species that are storm driven to the coast during the monsoon months.
-Most of the migrants are winter visitors aquatic birds like ducks, geese, gulls, terns, cranes, flamingos, sandpipers etc. A number of harriers, cuckoos, swallows, warblers, chats, pipits and wagtails also arrive here in the cold season.
+Most of the migrants are winter visitors; aquatic birds like ducks, geese, gulls, terns, cranes, flamingos, sandpipers etc. A number of harriers, cuckoos, swallows, warblers, chats, pipits and wagtails also arrive here in the cold season.
 Few species like Rain Quail, Pied-crested Cuckoo and Indian Pitta visit us at the beginning of the rainy season.
 Most of our bulbuls, babblers, sunbirds, munias, larks, woodpeckers, barbets, hornbills and owls are resident birds.
-Some birds are rare in the state for they were sighted only a few times (Ashy Minivet, Imperial Eagle, Scaup Duck, Pelican sp. etc.) The birds that were thought to be extinct were Forest Spotted Owlet Athene blewitti Jerdon's Courser Cursorius bitorquatus and Pinkheaded Duck Rhodonessa caryophyllacea.
-Jerdonn's Courser was rediscovered in the adjoining Andhra Pradesh in 1986.
-The Forest Spotted Owlet was re-discovered in the Satpuda forests in 1999.
+Some birds are rare in the state being sighted only a few times (Ashy Minivet, Imperial Eagle, Scaup Duck, Pelican sp. etc.) There are birds that were thought to be extinct such as Forest Spotted Owlet Athene blewitti,, Jerdon's Courser Cursorius bitorquatus and Pinkheaded Duck Rhodonessa caryophyllacea.
+Jerdonn's Courser was rediscovered in the adjoining Andhra Pradesh (1986) and Forest Spotted Owlet was re-discovered in the Satpuda forests (1999).

 The main birding habitats in the state can be broadly classified into forests, scrub & grass country, fresh water bodies, seashore, cultivated country and urban areas.
 About 22% of the total state area is under forest though true forest cover is hardly half of this area.
 Tropical Deciduous forest is the dominant vegetation type in the state.
 It is found all over the state in all divisions.
 Small pockets in the Western Ghats supports Evergreen and Semi Evergreen type.
 E.g. Bhimashankar, Matheran, Mahabaleshwar, Chandoli etc. Tropical thorn forest is the dominant type throughout the plateau area.
 Great Indian Bustard sanctuary is located within this belt.